 But that doesn’t mean we have to take it on alone.
 I definitely need cheerleaders and this hike brought that sharply into focus.
 I joked with one of my friends once that I’d be the first hostage bumped off.
 I show my emotions and my neediness to the point of exasperation for some, I’m sure.
 But what I’m not sure of is if I can rein in that aspect of my character.
 That being said, I promise not to be abducted!
 Also to surround myself with people I trust and avoid those who don’t have my best interest at heart.

 I recall a story my mother shares about a time when she was young and married to my father.
 As a minister and not able to afford the fees, he talked his way into an honorary membership at an exclusive country club called Waccabuc.
-My mother recalls an experience while waiting in a buffet line when a very drunk older man approached her and another woman and began talking loudly and rudely.
+One evening, while waiting in a buffet line, my mother and another woman were approached by a very drunk older man who began talking loudly and rudely.
 My mother tried to handle the situation while the other woman simply turned her back on him.
-Mom says she wished she had this woman’s self assurance – and likely a combination of good breeding and entitlement.
+Mom says she wished she had this woman’s self assurance – more likely a combination of good breeding and a sense of entitlement.
 To this day, when we have to turn our backs on a situation, we call it ‘waccabuccing.’

 As I think of that place though, I remember spending a few weeks the summer I was five at day camp.
 My family was not in that social class and perhaps the other girls of the ‘Bluebirds’ knew that or saw me as different, I don’t know, but they shunned me.
 I recall wearing dragon cutouts around our necks as we sang ‘Puff, the Magic Dragon’ for our families on the final camp day.
 I loved singing but the build up to that sweet performance was nothing but mean little girls ganging up on the odd one.
 I don’t know if there’s a connection, but I never learned to swim.
 I somehow managed moving through water without sinking during my test, until I saw my brothers on the dock and tried to get their attention.
 “Look at me!
 I’m in the deep water,” as I inhaled whole mouthfuls of water, the older man swimming alongside me coldly telling me it would be better if I stayed in the shallow area.

-Did I ever bully anyone, I wonder looking now on this road for shade so I can rest mu feet and eat a snack.
+Did I ever bully anyone, I wonder looking now on this road for shade so I can rest my feet and eat a snack.
 In seventh grade, we were all a bit meaner with periods of shutting out one unlucky girl after another.
 I said – and wrote – awful things about a new student, Elani Xanthakos – what a name that was for me to laugh at.
-Elani was a big Greek girl, already filled out requiring a special order gym uniform.
+Elani was a big Greek girl, already filled out and requiring a special-order gym uniform.
 I was a stick figure and must have felt hot embarrassment by how fast some of us were changing.
 The irony is Elani could have cared less that I poked fun.
 She was one of the most grounded individuals I have known in my life.
 It was obvious – even to me then – that she was loved and was happy with herself.
-Surprised a person had options in the way they chose to see themselves in the world, I have always wanted to be more like Elani than the person I was at that time.
+I was surprised a person had options in the way they chose to see themselves in the world.
+I have always wanted to be more like Elani than the person I was at that time.